-The TOTALINE Universal Application non-programmable thermostat can be configured for either AC or HP applications.
+The TOTALINE Universal Application programmable thermostat can be configured for both AC and HP applications.
 Both modes are dual-powered, operating from either 24VAC or two alkaline AA batteries.
-Configuration settings are stored in non-volatile memory, preserving this information during power loss and battery removal.
-Features include large backlit display and modern styling.
+Configuration and program schedules are stored in non-volatile memory, preserving this information during power loss and battery removal.
+Features include simplified 5/2 programming, large backlit display, and modern styling.